samborkent/plasma-solver/README.md

 * Collisions of species with the same mass are neglected, as for completely elastic collisions they would interchange velocities, resulting in no net change of density.
-* Particles are assumed static if there velocity is lower than the velocity required to travel one radial bin in one time step.
+* Particles are assumed static if their velocity is lower than the velocity required to travel one radial bin in one time step.
+* Oxidation only happens with the background gas, not with plasma particles.
+In non-oxygen background gasses the material gets oxidized at the substrate surface solely from oxygen originating from the target.
+* A sole particle can only undergo one collision per time step. (valid for sufficient resolution)

 # Naming conventions
 Follow MATLAB style guidelines v1.3